mwa-templates/template-maven-pom-project/README.md

 ### Site deployment

 The `Perform release` workflow is able to generate and deploy the Maven site documentation, but this is disabled by default.
 You can enable it with an input value when triggering the `Perform release` workflow.
-If you want to enable it as default, consider setting the workflow's input variable `doSiteDeployment` to `true`.
+If you want to enable it as default, you must set the workflow's input variable `doSiteDeployment` to `true`.

 Additionally, you also must enable the `gh-pages` branch, because this is where the generated site documentation will be deployed to.
 Note that this only works for public GitHub repositories.
 You can activate this branch by simply choosing a site theme in the repository settings.